 2. Complete a teaching certificate program.

+You're qualified to teach in a particular subject area or grade level once you complete a teacher certification program.
 Whether you pursue getting a teaching certificate in a single subject, multiple subjects, or special education, your teacher training program curriculum will include coursework in technology, differentiated learning, curriculum, and instructional practice.
-Depending on the institution hosting the educator preparation program, courses may be offered in traditional classroom settings or online.
+Depending on the institution hosting the educator preparation program, courses may be offered in traditional classroom settings or through an online teacher certification.
 Your teacher preparation training also includes a practicum where you are placed in a local classroom.
 Some educator certification programs give you options for completing your practicum.

 The student teaching option typically includes 16 weeks of classroom observation and 16 weeks of classroom teaching under a "master teacher," where you gradually take over a portion of the teaching duties.
+This applies to secondary education, elementary education, or early childhood.
 During that period as a teacher candidate, a program supervisor observes and evaluates your lessons and helps you refine your instructional practices.6 This option may be best for an aspiring teacher who has little-to-no teaching experience, because the classroom responsibilities are handed to them gradually.
+This helps in their educator effectiveness over time.

 Other options allow you to complete your teacher certification while getting paid as a working teacher-of-record.
 The standard intern option also typically amounts to 32 weeks, except during that time you’ll be fully responsible for a classroom as a salaried teacher-of-record; the early completion option is an accelerated version of the standard intern option.
 Because these intern options require a higher degree of responsibility and classroom competence, they are especially suited to those certificate candidates with prior teaching experience.7